External Ids for SEPP1 Gene

 GeneCards Summary for SEPP1 Gene

 SEPP1 (Selenoprotein P, Plasma, 1) is a Protein Coding gene.
 Diseases associated with SEPP1 include malaria.
-Among its related pathways are Hemostasis and amb2 Integrin signaling.
+Among its related pathways are Platelet activation, signaling and aggregation and Selenium Pathway.
 GO annotations related to this gene include selenium binding.

 UniProtKB/Swiss-Prot for SEPP1 Gene

 Might be responsible for some of the extracellular antioxidant defense properties of selenium or might be involved in the transport of selenium.
 May supply selenium to tissues such as brain and testis.